-BLACK AMBER CANE OG S $\stackrel{\bullet}{\Longrightarrow}$ $\stackrel{\bullet}{\cong}$ 99 days.
+BLACK AMBER CANE OG S ♣ ≈ 99 days.
 [Heirloom sent to us from R.C.
 Mauldin of the Southwestern Seed Service Lab in Waco, TX.
 Reintroduced by SESE 1997.]
 One of the earliest sweet canes introduced to American agriculture.
 Not as sweet as other syrup sorghums.
 As a silage crop it has the hay and wild game quality of 'Merit.'
 A good intercrop with beans and peas.
-8-9 ft. stalks, loose heads of shiny black seeds are grown by many folks for their chickens.. #72606 Pkt \$2.75; #72606F (1/4 lb) \$11.50 CORAL S 🔅 ≥ [From the Shilluk, or Chollo, people of Malakal, South Sudan, via the USDA and the Experimental Farm Network.]
+8-9 ft. stalks, loose heads of shiny black seeds are grown by many folks for their chickens.. #72606 Pkt \$3.25; #72606F (1⁄4 lb) \$13.50 CORAL S S [From the Shilluk, or Chollo, people of Malakal, South Sudan, via the USDA and the Experimental Farm Network.]
 Multi-use and high-yielding.
 Huge stalks, 11⁄2 in. wide and 9-12 ft. tall.
 Sometimes tillers to produce multiple stalks per plant.
-Sweet stalks flour, cooked whole, or popped like popcorn, making for an impressive range of foods from one variety.
-30% of proceeds from this rare variety will go to the Experimental Farm Network and their seed grower, to support their work to preserve and return varieties from communities endangered by war. #72616 Pkt \$2.75 www.SouthernExposure.com DALE OG S ₩ 120 days.
-[1970 USDA/ADS & MAESS.]
-Sturdy 12 ft. stalks with excellent disease resistance, well adapted throughout the Southeast.
-Syrup has mild flavor with good color; small, reddish-brown seed also good for grits and pancake flour.
-Missouri's Sandhill Farm uses this variety for their fine sorghum syrup. #72609 Pkt \$2.50 BACKI DELLA S 115 days.
+Sweet stalks are good for syrup or chewing.
+Immature sorghum seeds are a traditional food both in Sudan and in South India; this variety is ready when the highest seeds have just begun to turn purple.
+We found them tasty but still haven't managed to thresh them efficiently.
+Mature seeds can be ground into flour, cooked whole, or popped like popcorn, making for an impressive range of foods from one variety.
+30% of proceeds from this rare variety will go to the Experimental Farm Network and their seed grower, to support their work to preserve and return varieties from communities endangered by war. #72616 Pkt \$3.25 www.SouthernExposure.com DELLA S ^{} 115 days.
 [1991, Virginia Polytechnic U.] Similar to Dale, good disease resistance, makes mild light syrup.
-A week earlier than Dale, with more variable stalk height (10-11 ft.). #72612 Pkt \$2.75; #72612F (1⁄4 lb) \$10.50 HUNGARIAN BLACK-SEEDED BROOM CORN OG S T S 105 days.
-Heirloom broom corn traditionally used for making brooms.
-Grows 8-10 ft. tall, producing long seedheads heavily laden with shiny black seeds.
-An important historical variety.
-Iowa Sweet 🔀 S 110 days.
+A week earlier than Dale, with more variable stalk height (10-11 ft.). #72612 Pkt \$3.00; #72612F (1⁄4 lb) \$12.50 IOWA SWEET S 110 days.
 [Sand Hill Preservation Center.]
-A very sweet sugar cane type, about 9 ft. tall with juicy stalks. #72610 Pkt \$2.50
+A very sweet sugar cane type, about 9 ft. tall with juicy stalks. #72610 Pkt \$3.00 New!
+Korjaj OG S 🌞 ☑ 110 days.
+[Darfur, Sudan] Shorter stalks than most sorghums mean this variety is primarily used for grain - huge seed heads! -- though the sap does have good sweetness.
+Stalks reached 10 ft. in our garden.
+This early variety is suited to a wide range of climates, including areas with a short season.
+30% of proceeds go to the Experimental Farm